The ARCH-HIVE Gift Guide 2021

 For the Come Follow Me/Old Testament Enthusiast

+Nothing New Under the Sun: A Blunt Paraphrase of Ecclesiastes and The Sun Has Burned My Skin: A Modest Paraphrase of Solomon's Song of Songs, both by Adam Miller.
 Adam Miller's paraphrases of scriptural books are some of the best things to come out of modern Mormon publishing.
-These quick, accessible works will bring new light to old stories and enhance your study of the Old Testament in surprising, exciting ways (& the Song of Solomon book in particular is very, very sexy.)
+These quick, accessible works will bring new light to old stories and enhance your study of the Old Testament in surprising, exciting ways (& the Song of Solomon book in particular is very, very sexy).